-From September 2022, we'll be introducing professional skills marks into the ACCA Strategic Professional Options exams.
+Professional Skills marks were introduced into the Strategic Professional Options exams from September 2022.
 Find out more about how professional skills will be assessed in the AFM exam.

 Section A questions in AFM always ask for a report to address key financial management matters facing the organisation.

 This report should have appropriate report headings, sub-headings and an introduction which explains the content of the report to follow.
 The candidate response in the body of the report should look professional, use appropriate language and be clear and effective.
 The calculations should be separated off into an appendix in the spreadsheet response area and make use of the spreadsheet functionality.
 It is vital that the report content is relevant to the requirements, including adhering to any specific instructions given in the examination question.

 All AFM questions will include this professional skill as it is fundamental to financial management.
 It is common for AFM questions to include significant amounts of calculation consisting of the use of models or methods to evaluate financial strategy decisions.
 It is key to remember that in AFM any analysis or evaluation is contextual and must consider the situation in which the organisation in the question operates.

 Analysis can be demonstrated by appropriate use of the data/information to determine suitable calculations to support your evaluation.
 The ability to draw appropriate conclusions from the data/information analysed should be demonstrated, so that appropriate responses can be designed, and advice given.
 Identifying where data appears to be omitted or where further analysis is needed to make a recommendation is also important, as that means a full evaluation cannot be performed due to the lack of that data.
 It is key that financial management decision-makers are made aware of this.